akash95/akash95/README.md

  <!--img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px"/-->
 </h1>

 I am a Master of Science in Business Analytics graduate with 4 years of experience as an analytics professional having worked on topics such as pricing and market access, product portfolio prioritization, and revenue forecasting.
-As part of my practicum coursework at UC Davis, I have engaged with the CEO of an AI-powered clothing retailer to build a robust recommendation system and a demand forecasting model for inventory prediction.
-Additionally, I am well versed with using Python, R, SQL, MongoDB and Tableau.
+As part of my practicum coursework at UC Davis, I worked with the CEO of a B2C e-commerce firm and assisted them in reducing customer churn and product returns for their B2C operations as well as in venturing into the B2B domain.
+I am passionate about marketing analytics and I am always looking to learn new models and ways of designing experiments to gain insights about channels with the aim of increasing ROAS and reducing CAC.
+Additionally, I am well versed in using Python, R, SQL, MongoDB, and Tableau.
 I am looking to use my past work experience along with the skillset I have developed as part of the master’s degree to solve interesting business problems in the industry.
 - 🌍 Currently based in San Francisco, CA
 - 👯 I’m looking to collaborate on interesting data analytics projects to solve business problems
 - 📫 How to reach me: Feel free to mail me at aputhalath@ucdavis.edu or ping me on [LinkedIn](https://www.linkedin.com/in/akashputhalath/)